MohamadSalamaMouse/STRINGIFY/README.md

   cd Natural-Language-Processing
 ```

-3- Then run the main.asm using any 8086 assembler.
-#### Note: [Turbo Assembler](https://sourceforge.net/projects/guitasm8086/)  is preferred cause we built project using it.
+3- Then run the main.asm using any 8086 assembler. note: [Turbo Assembler](https://sourceforge.net/projects/guitasm8086/)  is preferred cause we built project using it.

 ---
 ## Demo video